• S&P 500: 6013.13 -104.39 -1.71%

 Luckily, NNN lease tenants like Walgreens are most often well-known companies with strong balance sheets.
 That means you’ll be able to count on your payments arriving promptly, and you won’t be chasing down your tenants in order to get your next check.

-What Makes Walgreens an Attractive NNN Tenant?
+Is Walgreens an Attractive NNN Tenant?

 Walgreens has strong brand recognition, a loyal customer base, and functions in a stable industry.
 By combining these features with its strong financials and a respectable credit rating, it’s become a sought-after option for NNN lease investors.